-Investing in or lending to early-stage businesses can be highly rewarding, but there are a number of risks you should be aware of before investing.
+Investing in or lending to early-stage businesses can be highly rewarding, but there are a number of risks that prospective investors should be aware of before investing.
 The following risk warnings apply to the Company into which investment is being sought.

 Your capital is at risk if you invest in early-stage businesses which have limited revenues and are not financially self-sufficient.
 Developing and growth businesses have a high failure rate.
-You must assume that many of the businesses in which you invest are likely to experience difficulties and in some cases will become insolvent.
+You must assume that many of the businesses of this profile are likely to experience difficulties and in some cases will become insolvent.
 As a result you may lose all of your capital.

 Rarity of dividends

-Most early-stage and growth companies don't pay any dividends to shareholders.
+Most early-stage and growth companies don’t pay any dividends to shareholders.
 That means you are unlikely to receive any income from your shares, even for profitable enterprises.
-You will need to wait until a successful exit before receiving any gains.
+You will need to wait for a successful exit, which cannot be guaranteed, before receiving any return of capital.

-You should always seek to invest in multiple ventures in order to spread the risk.
-Rather than investing £5,000 in one start-up instead, for example, invest £1,000 in each of five separate ventures.
-The tax advantages are exactly the same, but you are less likely to end up with zero capital should one or more business fail.
-It is also important to have the majority of your investment portfolio in less risky asset classes like ISAs, bonds and publicly-traded shares.
+Prospective investors in EIS and other early-stage business opportunities should always consider the importance of spreading risk by investing in multiple ventures as opposed to a single opportunity.
+The tax advantages are the same, but you are potentially less likely to incur a total loss should one or more business fail.
+It is also important to have the majority of your investment portfolio in less risky asset classes such as Government bonds and publicly-traded shares.

 Tax treatment of shares

 Tax reliefs are not guaranteed.
-They depend on the venture maintaining their qualifying status, and may be withdrawn at any time by HM Revenue & Customs.
-In addition, the tax treatment of EIS and SEIS schemes in the future depends on the individual circumstances of each client/investor and may be subject to change in future.
+They depend on the venture maintaining its qualifying status and may be withdrawn at any time by HM Revenue & Customs.
+In addition, the tax treatment of EIS and SEIS schemes in the future depends on the individual circumstances of each investor and may be subject to change in the future.

 Past and forecast performance

-If you're investing in businesses with a trading history then you should not assume that their past performance is a reliable indicator of future performance.
-By the same token you should not assume that a company's forecasts for future sales are reliable or likely to happen.
+Potential Investors should not assume that the Company’s past performance is a reliable indicator of future performance.
+Furthermore, potential investors should not assume that a company’s forecasts for future sales are reliable or likely to happen.

-The success of a company will depend largely upon the ability of its directors to develop and maintain a strategy that achieves the company's investment objectives.
+The success of a company will depend largely upon the ability of its executive directors to develop and maintain a strategy that achieves the Company's objectives.